- CALL : (+1) 407-273-1001

 - Dec 16

-Depending on your business size, thousands or even millions of dollars is at stake.
+Depending on your business size, thousands or even millions of dollars are at stake.
 This risk makes NetSuite integration something you want to get right.
 That is why we have created this guide to help NetSuite admins get up-t0-speed on the hows, whats, and whys of NetSuite integration.

 What is a NetSuite Integration?

-A NetSuite integration is an on-going flow of information between your NetSuite system and another application or database.
 For example, if your NetSuite ERP was “integrated” with your SalesForce CRM, you can send newly closed sales opportunities to NetSuite and update your books without an admin from sales or accounting ever touching a device.
 These information flows can be mono-directional or bi-directional, for example, if that same integration application then sent newly updated inventory prices back to SalesForce from NetSuite, that integration would be “bi-directional.”

-The flow of information in an integration can be triggered from an event or record change; such as a sales opportunity being won, or triggered at certain time; such as every week morning at 6 AM create an inventory report with information from your eCommerce platform.
+The flow of information in an integration can be triggered from an event or record change; such as a sales opportunity being won, or triggered at a certain time; such as every week morning at 6 AM create an inventory report with information from your eCommerce platform.

 Meet an Integration ExpertGet Integration Quote